esthedebeste/thau/client/readme.md

 # Thau

-An easy cookie-less way to implement authentication into your application.
+An easy, quick way to implement authentication into your application.

-### Motivation
+## Motivation

 "Login With..." is hard to implement.
 For each provider, you have to: